dror27/dk-shack/vol1/songs/en/Leaving For The Summer.md

 Where the trees are plenty\
 Where I can finally relate\
 \
-I’ve been waiting for a sign\
+I’ve been waiting for a while\
 I’ve been plotting out inside\
 I’ve been wasted all that time\
 \